beothorn/greement/README.md

 ## Goal of the game

-Be the richest player when the turn count is up.
+Be the richest player when the turn count is up (decided before the game starts) .
 The total wealth of the player is the sum of the value of all his properties, plus his money.